gboyegadada/react-native-protected-data-ios/README.md

 ## ProtectedDataIOS

-React Native module for subscribing to iOS Protected Data events.
+React Native module for subscribing to the iOS Application Protected Data event lifecycle.